Joe Jackson, possibly the greatest hitter ever, pictured with roses below. 2013, 24" x 20" Oil on Canvas.

 © 2009 • 36 by 30 inches • oil on Masonite board

 An image of an aged Joe Jackson about to crack an egg on a burner that is far too hot.
-8 pieces of bacon are nailed to the wall representing the 8 White Sox to gamble on the 1919 Series.
-The fly's that buzz around the rotting meat represent the gamblers and owners, who promised the players a $20,000 payday but only delivered $5000.
-Outside the window is Katie Jackson, her world turned upside down with her and her husbands livelihood taken away.
+Eight pieces of bacon are nailed to the wall representing the 8 White Sox to gamble on the 1919 Series.
+The flies that buzz around the rotting meat represent the gamblers and the owners, who promised the players a $20,000 payday but only delivered $5000.
+Outside the window is Katie, Joe's wife, her world turned upside down with their livelihood taken away.

 © 2007 • 48 by 48 inches • oil, plastic flies on canvas